 8:30 pm - The Great Vigil of Easter (Nave)

 EASTER VIGIL RECEPTION: This year we like to invite parishioners to bring food to celebrate the resurrection of Christ during the Easter Vigil reception on Saturday, April 4 following the 8:30pm service.
 We hope that you will volunteer to bring an appetizer or desert to serve 15 to 20 people.

 Monday-Thursday 8:30am-5:00pm and Fridays 8:30am-3:00pm.

-THE PARSON'S TABLE: Join us at the Parson’s Table on Wednesday, March 11 as we welcome Breadwinner Café.
-Come and enjoy a simple supper of sandwiches, soups, and salads.
-During the season of Lent, we will not serve the Parson’s Brew or wine on Wednesday evenings.
-Please RSVP before Monday, March 9 at 5:00pm at the Holy Innocents’ website to join us for this tasty meal.
+THE PARSON'S TABLE: There will be no Parson's Table on Wednesday, April 1 in observation of Holy Week.
+Join us at the Parson’s Table on Wednesday, April 8 as we welcome East 48th St in celebration of The Rev. Michael Sullivan’s Sabbatical.
+Please RSVP before Monday, April 6 at 5:00pm at the Holy Innocents’ website to join us for this tasty meal.

 2:30pm - 6:30pm - Farmer Tim's Market (Bi-Weekly)

 5:15pm - 5:45pm - Dinner for Children

 5:45pm - 7:00pm - St. C & N Choirs (3rd – 8th graders),

 Nursery (infants & toddlers)

 VBS VOLUNTEERS NEEDED: It is that time again!
 Save the date for VBS 2015.
 Visit the Holy Innocents’ website to register your child!
 We are also looking for volunteers to help this year.
 Please consider volunteering to help during this wonderful week.
 Parental involvement makes all the difference to our kids.
 Contact Wynn Henderson for more information or to volunteer.